The Savage Rose

 Band members Related acts

-line up 1 (1967-68) - Annisette Hansen (aka Annisette Koppel) -- vocals - Anders Koppel -- keyboards, organ, accordion, vocals - Isle Maria Koppel -- harpsichord - Thomas Koppel -- harpsichord, keyboards, piano, vocals - Flemming Ostermann -- guitar - Alex Riel (RIP 2024) -- drums and percussion - Jens Rugsted -- bass, guitar, vocals
+line up 1 (1967-68) - Annisette Hansen (aka Annisette Koppel) -- vocals - Anders Koppel -- keyboards, organ, accordion, vocals - Isle Maria Koppel -- harpsichord - Thomas Koppel (RIP 2006) -- harpsichord, keyboards, piano, vocals - Flemming Ostermann -- guitar - Alex Riel (RIP 2024) -- drums and percussion - Jens Rugsted -- bass, guitar, vocals

-line up 2 (1968-71) - Annisette Hansen (aka Annisette Koppel) -- vocals - Anders Koppel -- keyboards, organ, accordion, vocals - Thomas Koppel -- harpsichord, keyboards, piano, vocals - Alex Riel (RIP 2024) -- drums and percussion - Jens Rugsted -- bass, guitar, vocals NEW - Nils Tuxen -- lead guitar (replaced Flemming Ostermann)
+line up 2 (1968-71) - Annisette Hansen (aka Annisette Koppel) -- vocals - Anders Koppel -- keyboards, organ, accordion, vocals - Isle Maria Koppel -- harpsichord - Thomas Koppel (RIP 2006) -- harpsichord, keyboards, piano, vocals - Alex Riel (RIP 2024) -- drums and percussion - Jens Rugsted -- bass, guitar, vocals NEW - Nils Tuxen -- rhythm guitar, pedal steel guitar (replaced Flemming Ostermann)

-line up 3 (1971-73) - Annisette Hansen (aka Annisette Koppel) -- vocals - Anders Koppel -- keyboards, organ, accordion, vocals - Thomas Koppel -- harpsichord, keyboards, piano, vocals
+line up 3 (1971-73) - Annisette Hansen (aka Annisette Koppel) -- vocals - Anders Koppel -- keyboards, organ, accordion, vocals - Thomas Koppel (RIP 2006) -- harpsichord, keyboards, piano, vocals

-line up 4 (1973) NEW - Peer Frost -- lead guitar NEW - Ken Gudman -- drums, percussion (replace Alex Riel) NEW - Rudolf Hansen (RIP 2006) -- bass, guitar - Annisette Hansen (aka Annisette Koppel) -- vocals - Anders Koppel -- keyboards, organ, accordion, vocals - Thomas Koppel -- harpsichord, keyboards, piano, vocals
+line up 4 (1973) NEW - Peer Frost -- lead guitar NEW - Ken Gudman -- drums, percussion (replace Alex Riel) NEW - Rudolf Hansen (RIP 2006) -- bass, guitar - Annisette Hansen (aka Annisette Koppel) -- vocals - Anders Koppel -- keyboards, organ, accordion, vocals - Thomas Koppel (RIP 2006) -- harpsichord, keyboards, piano, vocals

 |